Fort Lauderdale Child Support Lawyer

 The attorney at Stuart N. House, P.A., has more than 25 years of experience representing Florida residents in child support cases.
 We take a comprehensive approach to understand your immediate and future needs, and when necessary, we retain experienced professionals who may testify on your behalf.

 Under Florida family law, both parents are responsible for making an appropriate contribution to the financial well-being of the minor children after a divorce.
 However, the allocation of that support between the parties can sometimes become complex based on the amount of time-sharing each party has and whether one parent is voluntarily unemployed or under-employed.

 Recently, the courts recognized a long-standing inequity in the treatment of parents when it came to time-sharing and support, and has changed the law to improve fairness.
 While failure to pay child support has severe consequences, it certainly is within your right to ensure that you only pay what you must.

 How Is it Calculated in the Sunshine State?

 Florida courts determine child support by using a mandatory formula.
-Many nuances to the formula exist, and our Coral Springs child support attorney will consider your situation and ensure the court considers all aspects of the formula.
+Many nuances to the formula exist, and our Fort Lauderdale child support attorney will consider your situation and ensure the court considers all aspects of the formula.

 - The income of both parents;